Antariksaa12/aksesoris/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## How to Install Repo on Your Local
+## How to Install git Repo to Your Local Server

 ## 1. Clone the Git Repository

 - Open your vscode app.
-- type git clone https://github.com/<username>/<repo>.git in your search bar.
+- copy paste the code bellow on your search bar.
 - select desire folder or to your htdocs folder in xampp.

 Type this on your vscode searchbar